UniHD-CEG/gpugraph500/README.md

               you have headers in a nonstandard directory <include dir>
   CC          C compiler command
   CPP         C preprocessor
-  DOXYGEN_PAPER_SIZE
-              a4wide (default), a4, letter, legal or executive

 Use these variables to override the choices made by `configure' or to help it to find libraries and programs with nonstandard names/locations.